-- 3.12 Several respondents commented on mentoring, supervising and training in the standards and the role of the paramedic in this.
+- 3.12 Several respondents commented on the role of the paramedic in mentoring, supervising and training.
 The majority of respondents argued that the mentorship and/or training requirements should be strengthened in the standards.
 This would involve a greater onus being placed on paramedics to assist student paramedics in this sphere.
 However, there were a variety of outlooks and approaches on how to meet this objective evident in the responses. - 3.13 A few respondents sought strengthened mentorship requirements for paramedics.
-This could include: - broadening the requirement beyond simply understanding the role to encompassing a level of responsibility; and - broadening the requirements beyond student paramedics to other healthcare staff. - 3.14 Two respondents supported including a reference to perceptorship (support post-qualification) within the revised standards.
-One of these respondents commented that perceptorship was once routine across the UK but has been decreasing and further organisations may withdraw it. - 3.15 One respondent sought an additional standard on behaviour, attitude and professionalism for student paramedics. - 3.16 Two respondents highlighted difficulties with paramedics meeting any mentorship requirements.
+This could include: - broadening the requirement beyond simply understanding the role to encompassing a level of responsibility; and - broadening the requirements beyond student paramedics to other healthcare staff. - 3.14 Two respondents supported including a reference to preceptorship (support post-qualification) within the revised standards.
+One of these respondents commented that preceptorship was once routine across the UK but has been decreasing and further organisations may withdraw it. - 3.15 One respondent sought an additional standard on behaviour, attitude and professionalism for student paramedics. - 3.16 Two respondents highlighted difficulties with paramedics meeting any mentorship requirements.
 One respondent argued that paramedics do not see mentoring as part of their role.
 Whereas, the second respondent pointed to the limited training provided to paramedics on how to mentor effectively.